michalis0/DataScience_and_MachineLearning/week2/readme.md

 - Follow [this notebook](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week2/Loading_Data_WebAPI.ipynb) to learn how to obtain data from a web api.

-- Complete all the walkthroughs and exercises in the "Selecting Subsets" folder.
+- Complete all the walkthroughs and **exercises** in the [Selecting Subsets](https://github.com/michalis0/DataMining_and_MachineLearning/tree/master/week2/Selecting%20Subsets) folder.
 This is a more detailed presentation than during the lab.
 By going over these notebooks you will learn how to filter your dataframe by rows or columns and also how to select a subset of a dataframe.
 So make sure to do so, as these operations are very important in data analysis. (_Note that you should load the data with the raw links from Github if you want to run these notebook in colab_)

 - Complete these tutorials in Kaggle about [data cleaning](https://www.kaggle.com/rtatman/data-cleaning-challenge-handling-missing-values).